domini04/AI-Imposter/docs/dev_notes.md

 **Reasoning**: Empirical testing revealed GPT-5 has model-specific behavior different from GPT-4.
 GPT-5 respects prompt-based length guidance effectively, making the parameter unnecessary.
 This was validated through integration tests showing consistent 300+ character responses without the parameter.
 The quirk is documented in code comments to inform future provider implementations.

 **Key Takeaway**: Model-specific behavior cannot be assumed consistent across generations, even from the same provider.
 Always validate with real API calls when migrating between model versions.

+### **October 16, 2025 - Prompt Context from Prior Rounds**

+**Issue**: LangSmith traces showed that round-two-and-later LLM calls were missing context from previous rounds.
+Conversation history was fetched from Firestore right after `pending_messages` had been moved to `messages`, so the query occasionally returned nothing.

+**Decision**: Updated the backend to aggregate history from both `pending_messages` and the persisted `messages` collection when building the prompt context.
+The AI prompt formatter was also expanded to display every player's prior answers, ensuring the information survives eventual consistency while the next round begins.

+**Reasoning**: Reading from both collections guarantees we keep the latest round answers even before Firestore finishes propagating writes.
+This makes the AI more consistent, lets it react to human responses, and improves trace observability without adding new synchronization primitives.